Table of Contents

 These are a company’s ongoing expenses that are typically short-term debts.
 They must be paid in a specific time period to avoid default and maintain financial health.
 A default is a failure to repay a debt which we all know can have serious consequences.

 Companies that buy inventory from a supplier are often allowed to pay the debt at a later date.
-In this case, the business is purchasing something on credit from the merchant.
+In this case, the business is purchasing something on credit from the merchant, who essentially becomes a lender.

-An accounts payable is essentially an extension of credit from the supplier to the manufacturer.
+Accounts payable is essentially an extension of credit from the supplier to the manufacturer.
 This gives the company time to generate revenue from the inventory so that the supplier can be paid back.
-It allows you the space to drum up working capital and distribute funds accordingly.
+It allows you the space to drum up working capital and distribute funds from a payable account accordingly.

 Accounts payables are recognized on the balance sheet when a company buys goods or services on credit.
 Conversely, accrued expenses are recorded on the balance sheet at the end of an accounting period.
 This is done by adjusting journal entries in the ledger to formally balance the books.